mendix/docs/content/en/docs/refguide/mobile/using-mobile-capabilities/native-language-change.md

 	1. Add a parameter called **SelectedLanguage** of data type `Object` and entity `System.Language`.
 This parameter will be the new app language as selected by the user.
 	1. Make a microflow call to **ACT_Language_ChangeUserLangRuntime** and configure it the same way you configured [the microflow above](#micro-config).
 	1. In a microflow call, pass the parameter of the type **SelectedLanguage/Code** as the argument.
 This microflow sets the language as selected by the user.
 	1. Now the cached session needs to be cleared from local storage.
-Simply call a JavaScript action **Clear cached session data**.
+Simply call a nanoflow action **Clear cached session data**.
 	1. To load the new language, you must refresh the app.
-This can be done by calling a JavaScript action **Reload**.
+This can be done by calling a nanoflow action **Reload**.
 	1. Your nanoflow should look like this:

 	{{< figure src="/attachments/refguide/mobile/native-mobile/native-language-change/02-nanoflow-language-change.png"  alt="nanoflow language change" width= "650" >}}